-Tom is also Art Editor for the Artist’s Book Yearbook and The Blue Notebook.
+Tom is Art Editor for the Artist’s Book Yearbook and The Blue Notebook.

-For the last six years he has also been collecting artists' books that reference, mimic, are made in homage to, or just completely rip-off the iconic books made by Ed Ruscha.
-To date he has a collection of over 70 books and is now collaborating on the project Follow-ed, with Michalis Pichler, another avid collector of Ruscha-esque books.
+For the last seven years Tom has been collecting artists' books that reference, mimic, are made in homage to, or just completely rip-off the iconic books made by Ed Ruscha.
+To date he has a collection of over 80 books and is now collaborating on the project Follow-ed, with Michalis Pichler, another avid collector of Ruscha-esque books.
 They co-curated their first exhibitions of these books under the Follow-ed (after Hokusai) title at the Winchester Gallery, Winchester School of Art, in 2011.
-The show then toured to Arnolfini, Bristol under the title after hokusai (follow-ed) with a simultaneous show at gallery P74, in Ljubljana, then on to the Kunstbibliothek, Berlin.
-Alongside Tom’s conference paper ‘Follow-ed (after hokusai)’ at Impact 7 Printmaking Conference, Melbourne Australia last September, some examples of the direct tributes books were exhibited from the Follow-Ed (after Hokusai) touring exhibition at Monash University, Melbourne: from Louisa van Leer’s Fifteen Pornography Companies, to Hermann Zschiegner’s Thirtyfour Parking Lots on Google Earth, to more conceptual books: Doro Böhme and Eric Baskauskas’ Various Blank Pages, which presents all the blank pages from Nine Swimming Pools, Colored People, A Few Palm Trees and Various Small Fires.
+The show then toured to Arnolfini, Bristol with a simultaneous show at gallery P74, in Ljubljana.
+Alongside Tom's conference paper ‘Follow-ed (after hokusai)’ at Impact 7 Printmaking Conference, Melbourne Australia last September, some examples of the direct tributes books were exhibited from the Follow-Ed (after Hokusai) touring exhibition at Monash University, Melbourne: from Louisa van Leer’s Fifteen Pornography Companies, to Eric Doeringer's Records to Doro Böhme and Eric Baskauskas' Various Blank Pages, which presents all the blank pages from Nine Swimming Pools, Colored People, A Few Palm Trees and Various Small Fires.

 The collection and quest for more books continues.
-Some of the books are obtained because they can see a link, not knowing if the artist has been consciously trying to replicate Ed Ruscha.
-Most of the books are direct references to the style or subject matter of Ruscha's originals.
+Some of the books are obtained because Tom and Michalis can see a link, most of the books are direct references to the style or subject matter of Ruscha's originals.
 The one overriding factor is that they all contain an element of humour reminiscent of Ruscha, and they still get really excited with each new discovery.
-More shows of the books are planned for the 2013 itinerary.

-Tom’s artistic practice involves a knowing but light-hearted approach that references and mimics the aspirational work of American conceptual artists from the 1960s and 1970s.
-Instead of sharing their utopian ideals, his approach is more to do with the commonplace concerns - for example commuting, walking in the park and supermarket shopping - whilst still alluding to systems and processes that artists such as Ed Ruscha and Lawrence Weiner employed.
-His work is playful, yet undercut with suggestions of futility and failure.
-He works across a number of disciplines, primarily with the artist’s book format and video but also sculpture, photography, drawing and printmaking. www.tomsowden.com.
+Tom's artistic practice often involves a knowing but light-hearted reference to the aspirational work of American conceptual artists from the 1960s and 1970s, particularly Ed Ruscha.
+Instead of sharing their utopian ideals, his approach is more to do with the commonplace British concerns - for example commuting, walking in the park and supermarket shopping - whilst still alluding to systems and processes that artists such as Ed Ruscha and Lawrence Weiner employed.
+He works across a number of disciplines, primarily with the artist's book format and video but also photography, printmaking and sculpture.

-Tom’s artists’ books are in a range of national and international public collections including: Tate Britain, Manchester Metropolitan University, Winchester School of Art, Camberwell College of Arts, University of Plymouth and Mills College, Oakland, USA, as well as private collections around the world.
+Tom's artists' books are in a range of national and international public collections including: Tate Britain, Manchester Metropolitan University, Winchester School of Art, Camberwell College of Arts, University of Plymouth, Mills College, Oakland, USA, and Texas Gallery, Houston, USA as well as private collections around the world.